itsmaxpark/Recipesto/README.md

 - A recipe app based off the Tasty API where you can swipe through recipes and find your favorite!

-- Shows featured recipes that are updates daily.
+- Shows featured recipes that are updated daily.

 - Ability to search through all recipes in the Tasty database